 Abstract Employment among mothers has been rising in recent decades, although mothers of young children often work fewer hours than other women do.
 Parallel to this trend, approval of maternal employment has increased, albeit not evenly across groups.
 However, differences in attitudes remain unexplored despite their importance for better understanding mothers’ labour market behaviour.
 Meanwhile, the employment of fathers has remained stable and attitudes towards paternal employment do not differ as much as attitudes towards maternal employment do between socio-economic groups.
 This paper examines attitudes towards maternal and paternal employment.
 It focuses on Germany, drawing on data from the German Family Demography Panel Study (FReDA).
 The survey explicitly asks whether mothers and fathers should be in paid work, work part-time or full-time, presenting respondents with fictional family profiles that vary the youngest child’s age.
 Unlike previous studies, the analysis compares the views of respondents with different origins: West Germany, East Germany, immigrants from different world regions, and second-generation migrants in West Germany.
 The results highlight remarkable differences between respondents from West and East Germany, with the former group displaying strong approval for part-time employment among mothers and fathers of very young children and the latter group reporting higher approval for full-time employment.
 Immigrant groups are far from homogenous, holding different attitudes depending on their region of origin.
 Taken together, the results offer a nuanced picture of attitudes towards maternal and paternal employment.
 We discuss these findings in relation to labour markets participation in Germany.

-Passport to Progress: The Effects of Birthright Citizenship on Siblings’ Education
+Passport to Progress: The Effects of Birthright Citizenship on Siblings’ Education.
+Accepted at Economics of Education Review.

-Abstract This paper estimates family spillovers of granting birthright citizenship to immigrant children in Germany.
-By utilizing event study and difference-in-differences approaches and large-scale survey data sets, I examine the direct impact of citizenship on immigrant children and its spillover effects on the education of their older siblings who were born before the reform to provide a comprehensive account of the benefits associated with citizenship.
-The findings reveal educational benefits for immigrant children, and positive spillover effects on the academic achievements of their older siblings, which can be attributed to the considerable increase in investments made by parents in the siblings' education.
-Consequently, the results suggest that previous evaluations of citizenship have underestimated its advantages.
+Abstract This paper analyzes family spillovers of birthright citizenship in Germany.
+By using difference-in-differences and event study methodologies on large-scale survey datasets, I examine the direct impact of citizenship on immigrant children and its spillover effects on the educational achievements of their older siblings who were born before the reform.
+The findings reveal educational benefits for immigrant children, and positive spillover effects on their older siblings' academic achievements.
+Children are 13 percentage points more likely, and their older siblings are 6 percentage points more likely, to complete secondary school with the highest degree.
+The spillovers can be attributed to a considerable increase in parental investments in the siblings' education and increased naturalization of parents and older siblings.
+Consequently, this study suggests that previous evaluations of citizenship have underestimated its benefits.